 Affinity is also ready to answer your raster art needs.
 Photo by Affinity is analogous to Photoshop.
 Its user interface is a bit smoother, however, with cleaver skin changes based on the type of task you’re looking to complete.

 Both Affinity apps are inexpensive when compared to Photoshop and Illustrator.
-If you’re looking for a great program to learn photo editing or raster drawing with, look no further than Photo and Photo for iPad.
+If you’re looking for a great application for editing or raster drawing with, look no further than Photo and Photo for iPad.

 For all the painters out there, Inspire Pro turns your iPad into the ultimate painting canvas.
-This is one of those simple raster drawing apps that can produce some really fantastic artwork thanks for super realistic brushes and massive canvas sizes.
-You can download Inspire Pro from the Apple App store.
+This is one of those simple raster drawing apps that can produce some really fantastic artwork thanks to super realistic brushes and massive canvas sizes.
+You can download Inspire Pro from the Apple App Store.

 A few key features make Medibang’s apps the best drawing app for some artists.
 The app is available on any platform you can think of, from Windows and Mac desktops to Apple and Android tablets.
 They all have a cloud feature, which allows you to easily store, share, and open your work from any device.
-This is one of the free drawing apps you really should check out if you want to start drawing today easily and cheaply.
+This is one of the best free drawing apps you really should check out if you are looking at an affordable and easy way to start drawing.

 Zen Brush is a simple ink brush app for mobile devices.
-Of the drawing apps for free, it’s super inexpensive and fun to use, but it is pretty limited.
-But then, ink and paper are pretty limited too, but that hasn’t stopped artists from making amazing artworks with them for the last thousand years.
+A drawing app for free, it’s super inexpensive and fun to use, but it is pretty limited.
+However, ink and paper are limiting too, but that hasn’t stopped artists from making amazing artworks with them for the last thousand years.

 Those in the graphic design world know that there’s a lot more to digital art creation beyond hand sketching.
 Illustrator and other vector programs use shapes to “assemble” designs, and this is the idea beyond the Assembly app.
 By simplifying this process, the app allows users to create logos and design elements with ease quickly.
 Assembly is made for iOS devices.